 I fell in love with the paradise that is Bali over six years ago.
-Even though much have changed on the island since then, it’s still one of my favorite places in the world.
+Even though so much has changed on the island since then, it’s still one of my favorite places in the world.
 You just need to know where to look and what to stay away from.
-After a total of 8 trips to Indonesia I’ve picked up a few tips and tricks I would’ve liked to have known right from the start.
+After a total of 9 trips to Indonesia I’ve picked up a few tips and tricks, I would’ve liked to have known right from the start.
 So I thought I’d share them, and write a quick overview of the areas I know best.

 - As of June 2015, 30 more countries were added to the free entry list, Norway included.
 Which means we no longer need to pay the 35USD Indonesian visa fee.
 Yay!